ehrpg/qstar/docs/character-creation.md

 Poor](/character/skills#skills), unless otherwise noted by its [Race](/character/races) and [Flaws](/character/flaws).

-Additionally, Skill ranks can never be higher than their corresponding Ability ranks.
+Additionally, Skill ranks can never be higher than their corresponding Attribute ranks.

 !!! example "Example"